JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/manage-dependencies-with-github-actions/index.md

 ## Create the File

-To get started with Dependabot version updates, you’ll need to specify which package ecosystems to update and where the package manifests are located.
+To get started with Dependabot version updates, you’ll need to specify which package ecosystem to update and where the package manifest is located.

 Create a file at `.github/dependabot.yml` and set the minimal configuration: